 There are other route which approach the Inca Trails to Machu Picchu, such as Km 77, Chilca, up the Silque ravine in the Quente Valley, which is commonly called the Lago Ancascocha route.
 Then there is another access through the Millpo Valley in the Salkantay area.
 From Vilcabamba mountain range, one can reach Machu Picchu by hiking down fron Huancacalle to Chaullay by road, getting to Santa Teresa and walking to the Hydrolectric (Aobamba) train station.
 Then it's an three hour's walking by ride way to Aguas Calientes.

-The classic Salkantay Trek to Machu Picchu 5 days is from Cusco to Mollepata - Challacancha, from there, Start to walk to Soraypampa camping and visit the Umantay Lake and Salkantay Mountain.
+The classic Salkantay Trek to Machu Picchu 5 days is from Cusco to Mollepata - Challacancha, from there, you start to walk to Soraypampa camping and visit the Umantay Lake and Salkantay Mountain.
 Continue the trek to Salkantay Mountain (4550 m) and after descent to Colpapampa campsite.
-Next day the walking is moderate to Playa, appreciate the flora and fauna (orchir, ).
+Next day the walking is moderate to Playa, appreciate the flora and fauna (orchird).
 On four day wake earlly and walk up to Llactapata Mountain, appreciate the Machu Picchu Mountain, then 3 hrs to Hydrolect and continue the trek to Machu Picchu.